mokrane09/air-quality/README.md

  ## Running The App

- First, create a `.env` file from the `.env.example` file --
+ First, create a `.env` file from the `.env.example` file
+--
 --Then, set the values of the environment variables :

--- `APP_PORT` the application port
+`APP_PORT` the application port
--- `MONGODB_URL` : MongoDB connection string
+`MONGODB_URL` : MongoDB connection string
--- `IQAIR_API_KEY` : Your IQAIR API key, get it from https://www.iqair.com/fr/dashboard/api
+`IQAIR_API_KEY` : Your IQAIR API key, get it from https://www.iqair.com/fr/dashboard/api

 ### Running With Docker

-In the `.env` file, make sure you set the value of the environment variable `MONGODB_EXTERNAL_PORT` to a port number that works for you, --
+In the `.env` file, make sure you set the value of the environment variable `MONGODB_EXTERNAL_PORT` to a port number that works for you,

---you can set it to `27018` if you have mongodb in your machine already running on port `27017` --
+you can set it to `27018` if you have mongodb in your machine already running on port `27017`

---To run the application just run the command
+To run the application just run the command

 ```bash
 $ docker-compose up